unicode-org/message-format-wg/docs/tcq-howto.md

 ## For meeting participants

-Join a meeting by clicking a meeting link (ex: https://tcq.app/meeting/kouy) or entering the 4-character meeting code in the [app's homepage](https://tcq.app/).
+Join a meeting by entering the 4-character meeting code in the [app's homepage](https://tcq.app/).

 ![Join a TCQ meeting](./img/tcq-01-new-meeting.png)

+Known issue: the above login method (typing in the meeting code in the home page) is currently preferred since there is a known issue in the redirect that occurs when trying to enter directly from clicking a meeting link (ex: https://tcq.app/meeting/kouy).

 ### Agenda view